 How ‘GLOW’ infuses its characters with realism and purpose

-GLOW launches its second season this week on Netflix.
-The comedy drama centers around the campy and kitsch world of women’s wrestling.
-Based on an actual show from the eighties – The Gorgeous Ladies of Wrestling – this outlandish series delivers real emotional weight despite its overt silliness.
+GLOW, which launched its third season on Netflix, is a dramedy centering around the campy and kitsch world of women’s wrestling, and is based on an actual show from the eighties: The Gorgeous Ladies of Wrestling.
+The outlandish series delivers real emotional weight despite its overt silliness.

 In the first episode of S1, we meet Ruth, a down-on-her-luck actress who can’t catch a break.
 Alone, broken, and desperate, she resorts to taking a crappy job on a women’s wrestling show.
 From there, the writers cleverly use the allegory of wrestling to chart the development of Ruth’s character, which allows the pantomime in the ring to convey the inner rage and turmoil of these characters’ lives.